mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 The purpose of `isInliner` is to detect if an Example is an inliner, which requires comparing its true Label (the correct answer) with its predicted Label.

-Technically, we could have just passed the 2 Labels, but by passing the entire Example, we enable more complex predicates.
+> Technically, we could have just passed the 2 Labels, but by passing the entire Example, we enable more complex predicates.

-The `Inliners` module in `Ransac.fs` contains one standard way of deciding if an Example is an inliner.
-The `within` function checks if the actual and predicted labels are within a certain distance of each other.
+The `Inliners` module in `Ransac.fs` contains one simple way of deciding if an Example is an inliner.
+The `within` function checks if the actual and predicted labels are within a certain distance of each other, so for instance `Inliners.within 0.5` will flag an example as an inliner if the correct label is within 0.5 of the value the model predicts.

 The purpose of `loss` is to compare the quality of 2 models on the same data.
 `loss` is usually some form of distance, measuring goodness of fit.
 A `loss` of